New Clients Email

 Prior Express Written Consent (PEWC)

-In 2012, the FCC revised the Telephone Consumer Protection Act to require prior express written consent (PEWC) for all autodialed or prerecorded telemarketing calls.
-Known more familiarly as “robocalls,” Congress found that prerecorded messages are a greater nuisance and invasion of privacy than live solicitation calls.
+In 2012, the FCC revised the TCPA to require prior express written consent (PEWC) for autodialed or prerecorded telemarketing calls.
+Congress found that prerecorded messages are a greater nuisance and invasion of privacy than live solicitation calls.

 A consumer must provide explicit written consent to receive marketing calls and texts to their number.
 The agreement must bear the consumer’s signature and disclose that the person authorizes a seller to send automated messages to the specified number.
 Otherwise, a solicitor violates the TCPA.

-The “signature” that these agreements require is flexible under the E-SIGN Act, which allows consent to be obtained via email, web forms, texts, telephone keypress, or voice recording.
+The “signature” that these agreements require is flexible under the E-SIGN Act.
+This allows consent to be obtained via email, web forms, texts, telephone keypress, or voice recording.

 Telephone Consumer Protection Act Attorneys

-The North Carolina TCPA attorneys of Maginnis Howard can assist you with evaluating your claim.
+The North Carolina TCPA attorneys of Maginnis Howard can evaluate your claim.
 We offer free consultations to all prospective consumer law clients.
 To schedule a meeting with our lawyers, visit our contact page.
 If we can assist you with your case, we will offer a contingency fee agreement.
 This means you owe no attorneys’ fees unless and until we recover a settlement on your behalf.

 Our attorneys assist clients across the Carolinas from our offices in Charlotte, Raleigh, and Fayetteville.